amar-ox/quantum-network-simulation/README.md

 - **`article1`**
   Contains a simulation demonstrating how increasing channel distances impact the fidelity of generated Bell states, as well as the entanglement generation rate and probability.

+- **`article2`**
+  Contains a simulation demonstrating how various purification circuits impact the fidelity of generated Bell states over increasing channel distances.

 *(Additional articles will be added in separate folders as the series progresses.)*